ThiagoVMarcon/Zoo-Database/README.md

-This is a Database for a fictional Zoo writes in SQL.
+This is a Database for a fictional Zoo written in SQL.